-The academy will: Parents will: Students will: Make sure that all staff, students and parents know what is expected of them Implement the academy's behaviour for learning policy with fairness and consistency Make sure we listen to parents' concerns and do our best to support Contact parents of students who: Regularly arrive late to the Academy Disrupt learning Have concerning attendance levels Display positive attitudes Have positive attendance Set appropriate sanctions for students who do not behave responsibly towards their learning or others as per the behaviour for learning policy Ensure that each student has the opportunities, support and guidance to achieve their full potential Support and reinforce the Academy expectations by agreeing to the implementation of the academy's consequence and reward system as laid out in the academy's behaviour for learning policy Engage positively with Academy staff in a respectful manner at all times, even when you may not be in agreement with Academy decisions Make sure my child attends academy every day With fully correct uniform Fully equipped On time Ensure the Academy is notified of any reason for absence Avoiding holidays during term time Scheduling appointments outside of academy hours Promote the importance of education as a foundation for success Demonstrate the academy's 3 R's - being responsible, respectful and resilient at all times Respond immediately and positively to any instruction from any adult within the Academy Behave in a way that keeps themselves and others safe Be respectful of the academy environment i.e. place all litter in the bins provided, tidy up after themselves Attend every day With fully correct uniform Fully equipped On time Give 100% effort to learning at all times, both within the classroom and through completion of independent learning tasks (ILT) Signed by Academy: Signed by Parent: Signed by Student: Print Name: Print Name: Print Name: Date: Date: Date:
+The academy will: Parents will: Students will: Make sure that all staff, students and parents know what is expected of them Support and reinforce the Academy expectations by agreeing to the implementation of the academy's consequence and reward system as laid out in the academy's behaviour for Demonstrate the academy's 3 R's - being responsible, respectful and resilient at all times Implement the academy's behaviour for learning policy with fairness and consistency Make sure we listen to parents' concerns and do our best to support Engage positively with Academy staff in a respectful manner at all times, even when you may not be in agreement with Academy decisions Respond immediately and positively to any instruction from any adult within the Academy Release is a way that because the great lease.
+Contact parents of students who: Regularly arrive late to the Academy Disrupt learning Have concerning attendance levels Display positive attitudes Make sure my child attends academy every day With fully correct uniform Fully equipped On time Behave in a way that keeps themselves and others safe Be respectful of the academy environment i.e. place all litter in the bins provided, tidy up after themselves Have positive attendance Set appropriate sanctions for students who do not behave responsibly towards their learning or others as per the behaviour for learning policy Ensure the Academy is notified of any reason for absence Avoiding holidays during term time Scheduling appointments outside of academy hours Promote the importance of education as a foundation for success Attend every day With fully correct uniform Fully equipped On time Ensure that each student has the opportunities, support and guidance to achieve their full potential Juccess Give 100% effort to learning at all times, both within the classroom and through completion of independent learning tasks (ILT) Signed by Academy: Signed by Parent: Signed by Student: Print Name: Print Name: Print Name: Date: Date: Date: